dahak-metagenomics/dahak-taco/docs/index.rst

    workflows/assembly

+.. _detailed-api-label:

 Detailed Workflow API
 ==========================

-Insert your read filtering workflow description here!
+Each workflow takes a set of parameters.
+The pages listed below give information about default parameters for each workflow, and show short examples of how to customize each rule.

 .. toctree::
    :maxdepth: 1
    :caption: Read Filtering Workflow API:

-   read_filtering/fetch_reads.md
-   read_filtering/pre_post_assessment.md
-   read_filtering/quality_trimming.md

-Insert your taxonomic classification workflow description here!
+   read_filtering/read_filtering
+   read_filtering/fetch_reads
+   read_filtering/pre_post_assessment
+   read_filtering/quality_trimming

 .. toctree::
    :maxdepth: 1
-   :caption: Read Filtering Workflow API:
+   :caption: Taxonomic Classification Workflow API:

-   read_filtering/fetch_reads.md
-   read_filtering/pre_post_assessment.md
-   read_filtering/quality_trimming.md
+   taxonomic_classification/taxonomic_classification
+   taxonomic_classification/biocontainers
+   taxonomic_classification/calculate_signatures
+   taxonomic_classification/filter_taxa
+   taxonomic_classification/kaiju
+   taxonomic_classification/kaiju2krona
+   taxonomic_classification/krona_visualization
+   taxonomic_classification/sourmash_sbt
+   taxonomic_classification/trimmed_data

+.. _for-developers-label:

 For Developers
 =====================

+The sections below explain how taco works, so you know how to modify taco to suit your needs.

+There are also sections for adding or modifying Snakemake rules, and for adding new workflows.

-dahak-taco provides a set of workflows with default parameters that should work for many use cases.
+taco provides a set of workflows with default parameters that should work for many use cases.

-However, to extend dahak-taco, or just understand what it is doing, take a look at the innards of taco:
+However, to extend taco, or just understand what it is doing, take a look at the innards of taco:

 .. toctree::